robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/sets-exercises.md

 player picks a subset with two elements, the second player picks the subset whose sole member is the third element.
 Both cases produce positions equivalent to the starting position when $A$ has two elements, and thus leads to a win for the second player.
-Verify that when A has four elements, the second player still has a winning strategy
+Verify that when $A$ has four elements, the second player still has a winning strategy